 I am not a photographer by any means; I wanted a bag that I could take to Quilt Market that would help me organize my things better.
 I’m a little embarrassed to admit that I just throw my camera in a bag with all my other essentials; it’s not organized at all and it’s not fun having to shift around for what I need.
 The bag has outer compartments for personal items (two front flap pockets, and there is also a zippered pocket on the back of the bag), and inside is perfect for storing your camera, and there is also room for a lens and flash.

 The thing that I found most convenient were the invisible magnetic snaps, which I used for the first time in this bag.
-I got mine from Tantalizing Stitches, and found these to be good quality.
-Some of my pattern testers used sew-in magnetic snaps from Joann's, and for the most part these did not seem to be strong enough.
+My Sew Sweetness Purseware is now available, including invisible magnetic snaps.
+Some of my pattern testers used sew-in magnetic snaps from Joann’s, and for the most part these did not seem to be strong enough.
 There are three sets of the snaps that comprise the top closure, and there is also a set each on the front flaps.
-I've been using my bag for a few weeks now, and I love this feature.
-I have my cell phone in one of the front flap pockets, and it's so convenient to reach for it (no more roaming around my bag looking for my phone), pop it out, then close.
-I love the tight close of the magnets and also it's nice that once the magnets get near each other, they're already closing.
+I’ve been using my bag for a few weeks now, and I love this feature.
+I have my cell phone in one of the front flap pockets, and it’s so convenient to reach for it (no more roaming around my bag looking for my phone), pop it out, then close.
+I love the tight close of the magnets and also it’s nice that once the magnets get near each other, they’re already closing.